KenKundert/nestedtext/doc/minimal-nestedtext.rst

 Minimal NestedText
 ******************

-*Minimal NestedText* is *NestedText* without support for multi-line keys and inline dictionaries and lists.
+*Minimal NestedText* is *NestedText* without support for multiline keys and inline dictionaries and lists.

 *Minimal NestedText* is a subset of *NestedText* that foregoes some of the